MicrosoftDocs/azure-reference-other/stream-analytics-docs/count-azure-stream-analytics.md

  - COUNT(ALL expression) and COUNT(expression) evaluates expression for each event in a group and returns the number of non-null values.

  - COUNT(DISTINCT expression) evaluates expression for each event in a group and returns the number of unique, non-null values.

  - COUNT(input_stream) is equivalent to COUNT() and COUNT(*), but COUNT(DISTINCT input_stream) counts only unique events.

+ - COUNT(DISTINCT expression) is not supported as an analytic function.
+That is, you can not use COUNT(DISTINCT expression) with the OVER clause.

 ## Return Types